BytingMicrochips/be-review-news-app/README.md

 - *express*
 - *pg*

-**Developer dependencies required are, please refer to their individual docs for installation guides:**
+**Please refer to the individual docs for installation guides of these required developer dependencies:**

 - *husky*
 - *jest*